garybernhardt/base/README.md

 ## LICENSE:

 Distributed under the union of the terms specified by all current OSI-approved licenses.
-In the event of a conflict, a die is to be rolled.
+In the event of a conflict, a dice is to be rolled.

 ## PRAISE FOR BASE